 There are quite a few new research studies on this gene.
 One study from 2014 states that (emphasis added): “As expected, a strong interaction was observed for the SLC30A8 rs13266634 variant and plasma zinc concentrations in relation to T2D and IGR&T2D.
 The inverse association between increasing plasma zinc concentrations and T2D could significantly attenuate in the C/T and C/C genotype groups compared with in the T/T genotype group.
 We also observed that the association between the C/C genotype and T2D was mitigated by increasing plasma zinc concentrations.”

 Check your 23andMe results for rs13266634:

 For zinc, the U.S. recommended daily allowance is 11 mg/day for men and 8 mg/day for women.
 Zinc supplementation can interact with other minerals.
 The University of Oregon has a good resource for more information on types of zinc and interactions: Linus Pauling Institute Zinc.

-HHEX (homeobox) is another gene with polymorphisms that are associated with higher risk of developing type 2 diabetes.
+HHEX (homeobox) is another gene with polymorphisms that are associated with a higher risk of developing type 2 diabetes.
 The HHEX protein interacts with signaling molecules and plays a role in embryonic development of the liver, thyroid, and pancreas.
-A European study in 2007 found that rs7923837 was associated with impaired glucose-stimulated insulin response. [ref] A meta analysis from 2010 showed that:
+A European study in 2007 found that rs7923837 was associated with impaired glucose-stimulated insulin response. [ref] [ref]

 One more gene associated with type-2 diabetes is the KCNJ11 gene.
 The KCNJ11 gene codes a protein involved in insulin release.
 Sugar (glucose) activates this protein which releases insulin from the pancreas.
 The T allele gives a decreased insulin response to glucose.
 It is also associated with plasma leptin levels. [ref] [ref]